alilkuizon/QMLWebLoaderApp/README.md

 3. **Wait for setup to finish and it will automatically run the QML Loader Application**
 4. **Binaries are available in /applicationFolder/QMLWebLoaderApp/binaries**

-   NOTE: TO ENSURE RELIABILITY OF DEPENDENCIES ALWAYS RUN THE APP THROUGH THE run_all.sh script

 ## Manual Setup Instructions (Only use when Quick Setup doesn't work)